 The Chinese Hot Pot is a social kind of meal, often prepared for family gatherings.
 Many Chinese families in Malaysia opt to have this meal for their Chinese New Year reunion feast because it is a good and fun way for families to renew ties and bond during the festivities.
 Everyone at the table enjoys cooking and eating their food leisurely over stories and news on current life events.
 It is an experience not to be missed.

-Another name for the hotpot is “steamboat” in parts of Southeast Asia.
-I don’t exactly know where the name is derived from but there is definitely a lot of steam coming from the food being cooked at the table in the boiling broth.
+In Malaysia, the Chinese Hot Pot is also known as the “steamboat”.
+I am not exactly sure where that name came from but there sure is a lot of steam coming out of the pot where the food is being cooked in boiling broth at the table.
 Perhaps it is due in part to the traditional vessel used which has a funnel in the center to allow the smoke from the burning charcoal at the base to emit.
 It does kind of remind one of a ship or boat’s funnel.

-This meal is simple to prepare and cooking is kept to a minimum with the simmering of the broth.
-All other ingredients can be purchased or made ahead.
-There are many variations to the soup from mild to spicy.
-This is one that I remember from childhood prepared by my Grand Aunt during a large family gathering.
-I added a little goji berries to give the broth some specks of color.
+As for the broth, many variations exist.
+It can be mild, spicy, or herbal.
+The broth in this recipe is one I remember from childhood prepared by my Grand Aunt during a large family gathering.
+I added some goji berries to give it little specks of color.
 Except for the broth, no measurements of the other ingredients are given because you can prepare as much or as little as desired.

 - 2 chicken carcasses

 - 1 tbsp goji berries, rinse and soak for 10 minutes, then drained

 - Dumplings, wontons

 - Tofu, tofu skin, mushrooms, eggs